Heckatokronos/LSP/server/README.md

   </tbody>
 </table>

-# validation:
+## validation for form:

 * all params must be exist! (title, body, author, file)
 * minimum length of author - 4
 * minumum length of body - 10

-# validation of file:
+## validation of file:

-* file size must not be greater than 100 MB
+* file size must be lesser than 100 MB
 * file extentions only '.mp3', '.mp4', '.wav'
 * MIME_TYPE must be [audio/mpeg] (audio formats)